Core Rendering Engines & Tradeoffs

 if (this.index >= this.capacity) {

-// Circular overwrite to prevent unbounded heap growth
+// circular overwrite prevents unbounded heap growth during ingestion

 this.index = 0;